Questions? Request Information

 Students entering the MSTM program will have a bachelor’s degree from an approved accredited institution.
 It is strongly preferred that the undergraduate degree be in a science, technology, or engineering discipline.
 Applicants with a bachelor’s degree in other disciplines may request a waiver from the Dean of the Forbes School of Business and Technology® by providing satisfactory evidence that documents prior practical work experience equivalent to the knowledge found in a preferred program.

-Successful completion of the Master of Science in Technology Management degree by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
-Students seeking licensure or certification in a particular profession shall carefully research the licensure and certification requirements in a student’s home state prior to enrollment in this degree program, as often such requirements vary by state.
-While the University of Arizona Global Campus does not guarantee that any state or professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification, UAGC continues to make every effort to ensure our Technology programs align to include knowledge needed in preparation to complete specific industry certifications.
+This program is not designed to meet the state educational requirements for a specific professional license or certification in any state.
+Students seeking licensure or certification in a particular profession shall carefully research the requirements prior to enrollment and regularly review the requirements as they are subject to change.
+Requirements vary by state.
+The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in their field of study.

 Certain degree programs may not be available in all states.